burnoo/cokoin/README.md

     implementation("dev.burnoo:cokoin:0.1.2")
 }
 ```
+So far only works with Compose Multiplatform (not Jetpack Compose).

 ## Usage
 The library is using Koin's Application and Modules.
 The Koin documentation can be found here: https://insert-koin.io/.